|

 Regency furnishings.
 These include the State Bedroom, said to have been

+prepared for a visit by George IV in 1821.
 The surrounding 700 acre estate is a fitting setting for the house, with

 parkland, Lough Coole and extensive woods.
+Enniskillen

-Nestled amid Fermanagh's lakeland on the banks of the picturesque River
+Castle Nestled amid Fermanagh's lakeland on the banks of the picturesque River

 Erne you will find Enniskillen Castle.
 This fine castle, once the home